 - f) Hair must be secured close to the head, pigtail or ponytail is allowed, but its length must not exceed the shoulders.
 Face must be clearly visible without any disturbing element. - g) The competitors cannot wear any kind of shoes; only bare feet are permitted. - h) Make-up can be for both men and women but used sparingly, the face must be visible, the makeup cannot completely cover the face, but it must be limited to the area of the eyes and the upper part of the cheeks. - i) Loose and additional items to the attire are not allowed.
-Strass, sequins, and other types of sewn or glued embellishments may be attached to the attire. - j) Jewellery or piercings must not be worn. - k) Torn or ripped costume and/or undergarments must not be shown during a performance. - 1) National emblem must be worn in all international competitions. - m) Leather, latex, PVC, or rubber are not suitable materials for the attire.
-Attire must be in non-transparent material in intimate parts (chest, groin, and buttocks). - n) Swimwear or bikinis are not allowed. - o) Attire depicting war, violence or religious themes is forbidden. - p) Body painting is not allowed.
+Strass, sequins, and other types of sewn or glued embellishments may be attached to the attire. - j) Jewellery or piercings must not be worn.
+Small earrings, of a size reduced to the size of a pinhead, worn exclusively at the ears (not at other points of the body, are permitted and cannot be penalised. - k) Torn or ripped costume and/or undergarments must not be shown during a performance. - I) National emblem must be worn in all international competitions. - m) Leather, latex, PVC, or rubber are not suitable materials for the attire.
+Attire must be in non-transparent material in intimate parts (chest, groin, and buttocks). - n) Swimwear or bikinis are not allowed. - o) Any type of undergarment must not be visible (bra and/or underwear) - p) Attire depicting war, violence or religious themes is forbidden. - q) Body painting is not allowed.